 key:

-Clear DNS Cache on Android
+Clear the Network DNS Cache of Android Devices

 The only way to clear the DNS cache is by using the Reset Network Settings option from the Internet settings page.
 Here are the steps to follow: